 The convict’s belief that Michael, a hairdresser, was keeping Sonia from him has been ingrained in the killer for years.
 Though entirely plausible, Peter was diagnosed with paranoid schizophrenia in 1984.

-He was also blinded by prison inmates, and gained a substantial amount of weight from various medication he was prescribed.
+He was also blinded by prison inmates and gained a substantial amount of weight from various medications he was prescribed.
 At the very least, it seems, he retained his sense of humor.

 “I have spoken to her and she is upset that I am blind,” he said.
 “Hopefully that will mean she will come to see me.
 The problem is I won’t be able to see her face.”

 In the end, the simple truth of the matter seems to be that Sonia Sutcliffe isn’t interested in continuing her double life.
 Once the purportedly unaware wife of a mass-murdering maniac, now an older woman desperate for a quiet life — if ever there was a fork in the road, this would be it.

 Sonia visited her ex-husband at Broadmoor Hospital in Berkshire in 2015, but hasn’t seen her ex-husband since.
 Peter was transferred from Broadmoor to Durham’s Franklin Prison in 2016.